ReedBarrus/DynamicalMemoryEngine/README.md

 digest / pin / archive support
 anti-bypass protections

-This means the project is currently in a strong cleanup, consolidation, and collaboration-hardening phase rather than a vague concept phase.
+This repo is no longer in a vague concept phase.
+It is in a cleanup, consolidation, and collaboration-hardening phase.

-## *Near-Term Development Pressure*

-The next justified pressures are:

-README and repo cleanup for collaboration clarity
-Door One inspection/handoff clarity real-device and continuous replay usefulness testing passive multi-scale and lens evaluation after baseline clarity is preserved Door Two design only after Door One findings are absorbed cleanly Quick Start

-These commands reflect the current Door One workflow surfaces described in the repo notes.
-Keep the scripts thin and treat the repo as source-of-truth for exact active behavior.

-Typical entry points include:

-npm run live:door-one
-node scripts/run_door_one_workbench.js

-Expected outputs include bounded live/workbench artifacts such as:

-    out_live/
-    out_workbench/
-    out_provenance/
-    Collaboration Model

-The project currently uses a bounded collaboration model:

-Reed — system owner and final governance authority ChatGPT — architecture lead and constitutional auditor Claude — implementation engineer for bounded patch tasks

-The repo is the source of truth for active code state.
-The README/ bank is the supporting meaning/reference layer.
-Patch review should use small seam-specific packets rather than giant repo dumps.

-## *Reading Order*
+Reading Order

 If you are new to the repo, start here:

 README_MasterConstitution.md
 README_ConstitutionAppendix.md
 README_WorkflowContract.md
 README_RepoPlacementConstitution.md

-    README/README_DoorOneSurfaceMap.md
-    README/README_DoorOneAcceptanceChecklist.md
-    README/README_DoorOneRuntimeBoundary.md
+Then move into the README bank:

+README/Core/README_DoorOneSurfaceMap.md
+README/Core/README_DoorOneAcceptanceChecklist.md
+README/Core/README_DoorOneRuntimeBoundary.md

-Then move into the relevant runtime, HUD, test, or experiment seam.
+After that, move into the relevant runtime, HUD, test, experiment, or diagnostic seam.

-## *Important Boundary Rules*
+Important Boundary Rules

 A few rules matter enough to say twice: